bbc/peaks.js/README.md

   // Color of the play head text
   playheadTextColor: '#aaa',

+  // Precision of time code of play head/markers
+  playheadTimePrecision: 2,

   // Show current time next to the play head
   // (zoom view only)
   showPlayheadTime: false,